Research at the Faculty of Communication, Culture and Society at a glance

 - the diversitys challenge

 Research at the Faculty is defined by and interdisciplinary approach, drawing mainly on nine major areas of study and research:

 - Corporate and Institutional Communication

 - Health Communication

 Taking and sending or uploading pictures has become a natural everyday routine for many people.
 In recent years, this ubiquity of visual communication and photo sharing have been critically discussed.
 However, the actual contexts and meanings of pictures in social relationships have not been examined adequately, yet.
 Against this background, the project Visualize relationships - function and problems, funded by the Swiss National Science Foundation (SNSF), investigates the role of everyday visual communication in romantic partnerships and in close friend relationships in Switzerland.
 More information.

 Studies in Communication Sciences

-In order to guarantee dissemination and promotion of the results and discussion topics that involve the Faculty of Communication Sciences directly, the international publication Studies in Communication Sciences was created.
+In order to guarantee dissemination and promotion of the results and discussion topics that involve the Faculty of Communication, Culture and Society directly, the international publication Studies in Communication Sciences was created.
 The magazine presents high quality articles in all areas of communication, from linguistics to communication technologies, from corporate communication to mass communication, from sociology to psychology.